-Installment purchase contracts are agreements with vendors to acquire property in exchange for a commitment to make specified future payments.
+Installment purchase contracts are agreements with suppliers to acquire property in exchange for a commitment to make specified future payments.
 The capitalized cost of these assets should exclude any interest, maintenance or other operating costs.
-To determine the amount to be capitalized see Capital Lease (Lease- Purchase) Contracts below.

 Capital Lease (Lease-Purchase) Contracts